Deep Contrastive Patch-Based Subspace Learning for Camera Image Signal Processing: Experiments

 \subsection{SIDD Denoising Result}

-Smartphone Image Denoising Dataset (SIDD) is a large-scale high-quality image dataset collected from five representative smartphone cameras under 10 different scenes.
-Each noisy image collected from smartphone cameras consists of artifacts via different ISO levels, illumination and lighting conditions, as well as signal-dependent noise.
-This dataset is a benchmark for denoising algorithms, as its noise is generated under realistic scenarios.
+The Smartphone Image Denoising Dataset (SIDD) is a comprehensive, high-resolution image dataset derived from five emblematic smartphone cameras, capturing 10 distinct scenes.
+Each acquired noisy image encompasses artifacts from varying ISO levels, illumination, lighting conditions, and signal-dependent noise.
+Owing to the realistic scenarios under which the noise is generated, this dataset serves as an essential benchmark for evaluating the performance of denoising algorithms.

-In the experiment, 320 sRGB images are selected for training the network, and the SIDD Benchmark Data is used to evaluate the performance of our network.
-The SIDD Benchmark Data contains 40 noisy sRGB images and their ground truth.
-32 patches are selected from each benchmark image for evaluation.
-For training the network, each noisy image and its ground truth are divided into $24 \times 24 \times 3$ patches, with 8 pixels overlapping.
-11.19 million patches build up the training data.
-The encoder is composed of five convolutional layers and two fully connected layers, while decoders have the inverse structure as the encoder.
-Each encoder has approximately 2.2 million parameters, and each decoder has 1.6 million parameters.
-The model is trained on a single 12GB NVIDIA Tesla K80 GPU with a batch size of 128.
-The parameters are optimized in 20 epochs using the same optimizer as the Synthesized Noisy CelebA dataset defined in Section \ref{sec:celeba}.
+\paragraph{Experimental Setup} We select 320 sRGB images from the SIDD dataset to train our PSL-AE network and use the SIDD Benchmark Data (40 images) for validation.